yabrochika/eztest/docs/features/data-migration/README.md

 **Solution:**
 - Verify email spelling
 - Add user to project first
-- Leave assignedTo empty if unsure
+- **Note:** Assigned To is required for defects - cannot be left empty

 #### "Invalid date format"